UniAgent-CyberPhysicalAssets/cps.asset.crazyflie/controller/cf.PyControl/README.md

 **Before You Start**

-It is recommended to check if everything is fine with the Crazyflie
+When running cf.PyControl for the first time or after a long time, it's recommended to verify that your Crazyflie setup is working correctly:
-- Connect the Crazyradio 2.0 to a USB port
+- Connect the Crazyradio PA 2.0 to a USB port on your computer.
-- Switch on the Crazyflie 2.X drone
+- Power on the Crazyflie 2.X drone.
-- Start the Crazyflie Client: `cfclient`
+- Launch the Crazyflie Client inside the Docker container to test the connection: `cfclient`
+- Confirm that the drone connects and functions as expected within the client.
+- Once verified, close the client and proceed with the rest of this section.

 ### Activate the Drone